-Nevertheless, the grant of tariff pre-

-ferences by the enlarged Community and other developed countries should prove to be an advantage for these countries and help them to accept the consequences of wider European integration.
+Nevertheless, the grant of tariff preferences by the enlarged Community and other developed countries should prove to be an advantage for these countries and help them to accept the consequences of wider European integration.

-og.
-With reference more especially to the Commonwealth countries of Asia, the agreement contemplated in 1962 could be re-examined by the enlarged Community.
-It should however be noted that these countries have already been granted certain concessions, autonomous or contractual, by the Community in recent years.
+99. With reference more especially to the Commonwealth countries of Asia, the agreement contemplated in 1962 could be re-examined by the enlarged Community.
+It should however be noted that these countries have already been granted certain concessions-autonomous or contractual-by the Community in recent years.
 These concessions have solved a number of the problems which had been raised in the 1962 negotiations.
-The granting by the industrialized countries, as planned under UNCTAD, of preferences for manufactures and semi-manufactures from all the developing countries could also help to solve the latter's problems.
+The granting by the industrialized countries-as planned under the United Nations Conference on Trade and Development (UNCTAD)-of preferences for manufactures and semi-manufactures from all the developing countries could also help to solve the latter's problems.